uni-ts/uni-ts/docs/docs/composition/getting-started.md

 ## Builder Style API

 For complex pipelines or when you prefer method chaining, use the builder style API.
-As it doesn't require function overloads under the hood, it's more performant on a type level and has no limit on the number of functions you can chain together.
+As it doesn't require function overloads under the hood, it's more performant at the type level and has no limit on the number of functions you can chain together.

 ### `flow`